SethSmigelski/search-appearance-toolkit-seo-44/readme.txt

 That's it.
 The plugin will now automatically add both the required `<head>` script and `<body>` `<noscript>` tag to your entire site.

-When you add a new site to Google tag manager, you will receive instructions to (1) paste one block of code as high in the `<head>` of the page as possible and (2) paste another block of code immediately after the opening `<body>` tag.
-The plugin will handle this assignment for you.
-All you need to do is copy the GTM code and paste it into the field in the integrations tab.
+**New to Google Tag Manager?** When you create a new site in Google Tag Manager, you will receive instructions to (1) paste one block of code as high in the `<head>` of the page as possible and (2) paste another block of code immediately after the opening `<body>` tag. **You do not need to follow these instructions to add code manually.** The plugin handles this assignment for you.
+All you need to do is copy the GTM Container ID and paste it into the field in the integrations tab.
+The plugin will do the rest!

 == How do I set up Google Tag Manager (GTM) tracking for events (the easy way)? ==